rohith-siddhartha/URL-shortener/README.md

-    USER (username (primary key), password, urls (one to many)) URL (id, fullUrl, shortUrl, expiresOn, clicks, user) CLICK (id, referralSource, browser, device, timestamp, url)

-    So I am storing click along with these properties for analytis.
+    USER (username (primary key), password, urls (one to many)) URL (id, fullUrl, shortUrl, expiresOn, clicks, user) CLICK (id, referralSource, browser, device, timestamp, url) I am storing click along with these properties for analytis.

   URL shortening logic
   -> I am generating a randomKey and mapping it to the fullUrl.